cwadge/junk-drawer/pipewire_tuning_guide.md

   },
 }
 ```
-The `["audio.rate"]` is going to be our standard sample rate.
+The `["audio.rate"]` is going to be our default sample rate.
 For my needs (mostly games, music, YT and similar), 48kHz is my sweet spot.
 It's *probably* yours, too.

 `["audio.allowed-rates"]` are what we want to advertise to the system as supported.
 I chose these because they're standard sample rates and my card supports them without resampling.
 On the other card I looked at earlier, it only supported a series of sample rates that didn't include `176400`, so I'd not have set that rate for that particular card.
 As my card allows a range from `32000 - 192000`, I'm all good for any arbitrary sample rates.